akazumnia/PhP_welcome_application/README.md

-I have no problem with people who will use it to learn or will modify the code and post it on their GitHub profiles.
+I have nothing against people using it for learning or modifying the code and posting it on their GitHub profiles, so feel free to edit and use it.